-Situated in the Great Lakes region in the US is the state of Illinois, said to act as the heart and pulse of the US, due to its demographics that represent a microcosm of the nation.
+Situated in the Great Lakes region in the US, the state of Illinois is said to act as the heart and pulse of the US, as its demographics represent a microcosm of the nation.

-Proclaiming to be the true “Land of Lincoln”, Illinois has a distinct and varied history, thanks to its prominence as a site of major 19th and 20th century immigration, which saw all manner of settlers make their homes here.
+Proclaiming itself the true “Land of Lincoln”, Illinois was a prominent site of 19th and 20th century immigration, which saw all manner of settlers make their homes here.
 Among these immigrants was Abraham Lincoln, 16th president of the United States, and Joseph Smith, founder of the Mormon Church.
 Since some of Illinois’ settlers proved controversial figures (Smith himself was met with persecution and lynched in 1844), the history of the state is as colorful as it gets.

 Although Illinois is the ‘most average state’ according to an Associated Press analysis of US Census Data, universities in Illinois are a long way from average.
-The state’s own University of Chicago is in fact one of the nation’s (and the world’s) most prestigious universities – ranked ninth in the 2013/14 QS World University Rankings®.
+The state’s University of Chicago is in fact one of the nation’s (and the world’s) most prestigious universities – ranked 10th in the QS World University Rankings® 2016-2017.

 Top universities in Illinois

-The University of Chicago is so prestigious that many students simply refer to the school as ‘Chicago’.
-The highest ranked of all universities in Illinois and 9th in the world, this reverence is much deserved.
-A private research university, the school has a current undergraduate enrollment of over 5,100 students and has historically played a role in furthering a number of academic disciplines, including economics, sociology, law, literary criticism, physics, religion and political science.
-Of its current programs, 18 are within the top 50 worldwide, with economics, English language and literature, history and law within the top 10.
+The University of Chicago is the highest ranked among universities in Illinois and 10th in the world.
+A private research university, the school has a current undergraduate enrollment of around 5,860 students and has played a prominent role in a range of academic disciplines, including economics, sociology, law, literary criticism, physics, religion and political science.
+It features among the world’s best for 30 of the 42 subjects covered in the QS World University Rankings: by Subject 2016, including seven top-10 positions.

-Established in 1890 and located on 211 acres south of downtown Chicago, the University of Chicago is a mix of Collegiate Gothic, neo-gothic and modern architecture.
-A recent two-billion dollar expansion plan has bought about number of new, state-of-the-art buildings, including a hospital, an athletics center and a science building.
+Established in 1890 and located on 211 acres south of downtown Chicago, the University of Chicago combines Collegiate Gothic, neo-gothic and modern architecture.
+Expansion plans in recent years have brought about a number of new, state-of-the-art buildings, including a hospital, an athletics center and a science building.
 The University of Chicago’s Mansueto Library is also partially operated by robots.

-Currently ranked 29th in the world, Northwestern University is a multidisciplinary, private research institution, with a current undergraduate student population of almost 8,500.
-Northwestern University appears within the global top 200 in an impressive 26 out of 30 subjects covered by the 2014 QS World University Rankings: by Subject, including top-20 rankings for mechanical engineering, material sciences, economics and chemistry.
+Ranked 26th in the world, Northwestern University is a multidisciplinary, private research institution, with a current undergraduate student population of just over 8,300.
+Northwestern University appears within the global top 200 in an impressive 33 subjects covered by the QS World University Rankings by Subject, including top 20 rankings for material sciences, economics, communication and media studies, and chemistry.

 The school’s main campus is located just half an hour’s drive north of the city center, in the suburban town of Evanston, along the banks of Lake Michigan.
 Northwestern University also has a satellite campus within the city, in the neighborhood of Streeterville, and this is where the law school, medical school and affiliated hospitals are located.

 The University of Illinois at Urbana-Champaign is a public, research-intensive, land-grant university and the flagship institution in the University of Illinois system.
-Ranked 56th in the world, the school was established in 1867, making it the second oldest public university in the state.
-The school’s campus library system owns the second largest university library in the nation (the fifth-largest overall).
-A multidisciplinary institution, the University of Illinois at Urbana-Champaign offers its 44,520 students (32,281 undergraduates) a choice of over 150 programs of study.
+Ranked 66th in the world, the school was established in 1867, making it the second oldest public university in Illionois.
+The school’s campus library system owns the second-largest university library in the nation (the fifth-largest overall).
+A multidisciplinary institution, the University of Illinois at Urbana-Champaign offers its 43,600 students (32,579 undergraduates) a choice of over 150 programs of study.

-The University of Illinois at Urbana-Champaign appears within the world’s top 200 universities for 28 subjects covered by the QS World University Rankings by Subject, including 15 rankings among the world’s top 50.
-For civil and structural engineering, it’s ranked second in the world, behind only the world’s highest-ranked university, the Massachusetts Institute of Technology (MIT).
+The University of Illinois at Urbana-Champaign is ranked among the world’s top 300 universities for 35 subjects covered by the QS World University Rankings by Subject, including 19 rankings among the world’s top 50, with its best position in civil and structural engineering (joint 12th).

 Other universities in Illinois

-As well as its Urbana-Champaign campus, the University of Illinois also has institutes in Chicago, aptly named the University of Illinois at Chicago (UIC, 192nd in the world), and Springfield – the University of Illinois at Springfield (UIS, unranked).
-Other universities in Illinois deserving of a mention are the Illinois Institute of Technology (ranked 441-450 in the world) and Loyola University Chicago (601-650).
+As well as its Urbana-Champaign campus, the University of Illinois also has branches in Chicago and Springfield – the University of Illinois at Chicago (joint 187th in the world) and University of Illinois at Springfield (unranked).
+Other notable universities in Illinois include the Illinois Institute of Technology (ranked 401-410* in the world), which has a notably high proportion of international students, and Loyola University Chicago (701+).

 Top student cities in Illinois